How to Outrank Your Competitors in Google Local Search Results

 N.A.P. stands for Name Address Phone.
 Another possible reason why particular businesses rank higher in Google Local search results, may be due to their maintaining better N.A.P. consistency across all Web directories and databases.

 Maintaining a consistent N.A.P. when listing your business in online directories (or on social media websites like LinkedIn and Facebook) is extremely important.
 Having the same information across multiple sources is a strong trust signal to Google that your business is legitimate.
 So if you have both a physical address and a P.O.
 Box, be prepared to pick one and use it consistently.
 Google does not accept P.O.
-Box addresses for businesses creating Google My Business pages, so we suggest sticking to listing the physical address for your location wherever possible – including on your website!
+Box addresses for businesses creating Google Business Profile pages, so we suggest sticking to listing the physical address for your location wherever possible – including on your website!

 You don’t need to go crazy with getting your business listed with online directories.
 In fact, getting listed in too many too fast, or getting listed in the wrong directories, can be harmful to your rankings.
 But having your business listed in trusted directories with a consistent N.A.P. across all listings is thought to help increase your trust score with Google.
 Just be sure to stick with listing your business in those directories that Google has not penalized and that are well-known, such as Yellowpages.com.
 How can you determine which directories are which?
 Proceed with caution.